 Uh, no!
 Oral sex during pregnancy can be oh so good!

-[Receiving oral sex when pregnant from someone with an active cold sore (herpes simplex virus) is not recommended, and care should be taken if you have new, or multiple partners during pregnancy, or if you’re unsure of your partner’s sexual health.
-In this situation, using a condom or dental dam (a thin piece of latex that covers the clitoris, labia, and vagina) is a good idea.](https://www.peanut-app.io/experts/sex-and-relationships)
+Oral sex is also not recommended if you or your partner has Herpes Simplex Virus (HSV), especially during pregnancy.
+Extra care should also be taken if you have new or multiple partners, or if you’re unsure of your partner’s sexual health.
+In this situation, using a condom or dental dam (a thin piece of latex that covers the clitoris, labia, and vagina) is a good idea.
+[3]

 Most definitely!
 In fact, orgasms can feel even more intense when you’re pregnant due to all the extra blood flowing to your pelvic region.
 Awesome!

-On the downside, it might actually get tricker to climax as you get later into the third trimester as your growing baby will restrict the usual contractions.
+On the downside, it might actually get trickier to climax as you get later into the third trimester, as your growing baby will restrict the usual contractions.
+[4]

 Sex during pregnancy is generally safe, but your doctor may recommend avoiding sexual intercourse in any of the following scenarios: